 Washington Federal Bank based out of Seattle, Washington operates 235 branches in 8 states in the Western United States.
 They have been in business since 1917 and have over $20 billion in assets.

-They offer a number of CDs (certificates of deposit) with terms ranging from just 7 days to 5 years.
-They offer both standard CDs and 2 CD Specials which come with significantly higher yields.
+They offer a number of CDs (certificates of deposit) with terms ranging from just 14 days to 5 years.
+They offer both standard CDs and 3 CD Specials that come with higher yields.

 If you’re in the market for a CD and live within Washington Federal’s geographical footprint, then you may want to browse through offers to see if they’re a good fit.